shahramn/findlibs/README.md

 # findlibs

-A Python package that search for shared libraries on various platforms.
+A Python package that searches for shared libraries on various platforms.

 ```python